 The study also found that only 2% of women had a romantic partner but no best friend, whereas 15% of men were in this situation.

-Men more likely to have an opposite-sex best friend
+Men more likely to have an best friend of the opposite gender

 Published in: Adaptive Human Behavior and Physiology